-&lt;sup>2 Data for our analysis comes partly from our previous comparative project focusing on the development of policies against violence against women in these countries (Krizsán and Roggeband 2018a).
-This data is complemented with desk and media research and interviews with feminist activists and femocrats conducted in
+6 Data for our analysis come partly from our previous comparative project focusing on the development of policies on violence against women in these countries (Krizsán and Roggeband 2018a).
+These data are complemented with desk and media research and interviews with feminist activists and femocrats conducted in the three countries.
+We would like to thank Marianna Szczygielska, Leda Sutlovic and Andrea Sebestyén for their valuable inputs to the data collection process.